Care for hurting people.

 Does the Pastor Still Have a Caregiving Role?

 Pastors will always be the primary caregivers—and Stephen Ministry provides them with support in their caring ministry.
 God has called all of us, not just pastors, to minister to one another.
 Stephen Ministry multiplies ministry by equipping laypeople to provide care while pastors handle the caring needs they can best address.

 Stephen Ministry has been around since 1975, when Kenneth Haugk, a pastor and clinical psychologist, began it to multiply the caregiving in his congregation in St. Louis, Missouri.

 How Can Someone Receive Care from a Stephen Minister?

 Gina Bouk is our Stephen Leader who coordinates referrals.
 If you or someone you know could benefit from the care of a Stephen Minister, you can talk to her, one of our pastors, or any of our other Stephen Leaders.
 Any of our Stephen Ministers would also be happy to help you through the process.
 (If you want to talk about Stephen Ministry for someone else, make sure you get his or her permission first.)

 How Can I Become a Stephen Minister?

 Begin by talking to one of our Stephen Leaders or Stephen Ministers, and they can tell you more.
-We plan to train a new class of Stephen Ministers by fall 2022.
+We plan to train another new class of Stephen Ministers in the fall of 2023.